United States Armed Forces: Naval Air Forces

 The Naval Air Forces (NAVAIRFOR) is the Navy's naval aviation arm, centered around the carrier air wing.
 The core of the carrier air wing are the Naval Air Forces strike fighter squadrons (VFA), which fly the F-35C Lightning II stealth fighter and the F/A-18E/F Super Hornet.
 A variant of the F/A-18, the EA-18G Growler is an electronic-warfare aircraft flown by electronic attack squadrons (VAQ) off of carriers or land bases.
-The E-2 Hawkeye provides carriers with airborne early warning and command and control, while the C-2A Greyhound keeps carriers supplied.
+The E-2 Hawkeye provides carriers with airborne early warning and command-and-control, while the C-2A Greyhound keeps carriers supplied.
 The CMV-22B Osprey is currently in the process of replacing the C-2 Greyhound for carrier resupply.

 The Naval Air Forces also operate the MH-60 Seahawk for anti-submarine warfare, anti-ship warfare, and search and rescue operations.
-The MH-53E is primarily used for anti-mine warfare, but can also be used for assault support.
+The MH-53E is primarily used for anti-mine warfare but can also be used for assault support.

-Although primally centered on carriers, the Naval Air Forces do operate a small number of land-based aircraft.
+Although primarily centered on carriers, the Naval Air Forces do operate a small number of land-based aircraft.
 These include the P-3C Orion and P-8A Poseidon, which conduct anti-submarine warfare operations and serve as maritime patrol aircraft, alongside the unmanned MQ-4C Triton.
 The E-6 Mercury is also flown by the Navy to communicate instructions to U.S. strategic forces.

-Naval Information Forces

-The Naval Information Warfare Forces (NAVINFOR) were created in 2009 to integrate the Navy's communications, networks, naval intelligence, oceanography, meteorology, cryptology, electronic warfare, cyberspace operations, and space elements into a single organization.
-The mission of Navy information warfare is to provide assured command and control, battlespace awareness, and integrated fires to achieve freedom of maneuver across all warfighting domains.

-In 2022, the Navy lost its only space operations unit when the Naval Satellite Operation Center, established in 1962, and its 13 Navy communications satellites transferred to the U.S. Space Force and became the 10th Space Operations Squadron.